Urinary Tract Infection (cont.)

-- Someone who has symptoms of a lower urinary tract infection should call a health-care professional for an appointment, preferably on the very day that symptoms are recognized.
+- Someone who has symptoms of a lower urinary tract infection should call a health-care professional for an appointment, preferably on the same day that symptoms are recognized.

 - Someone who has symptoms of an upper urinary tract infection involving the kidneys should call a health-care professional immediately.
 Depending on the situation, he or she will recommend either a visit to the office or to a hospital emergency department.

 - Vomiting and inability to keep down clear fluids or medication